firesim/firesim/docs/Advanced-Usage/Conda.rst

     Proceed ([y]/n)?

-The addition of ``graphql-core`` makes sense when looking at the `diff of moto's setup.py between 2.2.19 and 3.1.0 <https://github.com/spulec/moto/compare/2.2.19...3.1.0#diff-60f61ab7a8d1910d86d9fda2261620314edcae5894d5aaa236b821c7256badd7>`_ because it was clearly added as a new dependence.
+The addition of ``graphql-core`` makes sense because the `diff of moto's setup.py between 2.2.19 and 3.1.0 <https://github.com/spulec/moto/compare/2.2.19...3.1.0#diff-60f61ab7a8d1910d86d9fda2261620314edcae5894d5aaa236b821c7256badd7>`_ shows it was clearly added as a new dependence.

 And this output tells us that latest version of ``moto`` available is 3.1.0.
 Now, you might be tempted to hit ``<<Enter>>`` and move forward with your life.